PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/search-listing.md

 Below, the following message is displayed: "Building the product index may take a few minutes.
 If your server stops before the process ends, you can resume the indexing by clicking "Add missing products to the index"."

 Below there are 2 links that performs the following actions when clicked:
- -"Add missing products to the index" : only the new products will be indexed.
+ - "Add missing products to the index" : only the new products will be indexed.
 After clicking on it, the page is refreshed, and the following message is displayed: "Successful update."
  - "Re-build the entire index": when clicking on it, all the products are indexed (and not only the missing ones compared to the previous link)

 Below, the following message is displayed : "You can set a cron job that will rebuild your index using the following URL:"